-The Sale of GE's interest to MSIP resulted in a change in control and a new basis of accounting for Southern Star, as required by the Business Combinations Topic 805 of the Accounting Standards Codification, or the ASC.
+The Sale resulted in a change in control and a new basis of accounting for Southern Star, as required by the Business Combinations Topic 805 of the Accounting Standards Codification, or the ASC.
 The total consideration has been "pushed down" and allocated to the assets and liabilities of the Company.
-The Company's financial statements, which present periods prior to the Sale, reflect the historical accounting basis in the Company's assets and liabilities and are labeled Predecessor, while the periods subsequent to the Sale are labeled Successor and reflect the push down basis of accounting for the preliminary fair values in the Company's financial statements.
-Therefore, the Company's Consolidated Statements of Operations and Cash Flows for the period ending September 23, 2012 and the Consolidated Balance Sheet as of December 31, 2011 each reflect the operations and financial position of the Predecessor.
-The Company's Consolidated Balance Sheet as of Operations and Cash Flows for the period September 24, 2012 through September 30, 2012 and the Consolidated Balance Sheet as of September 30, 2012 each reflect the operations and financial position of the Successor.
+The Company's financial statements related to periods prior to the Sale reflect the historical accounting basis in the Company's assets and liabilities and are labeled Predecessor, while the periods subsequent to the Sale are labeled Successor and reflect the allocation of purchase price to all assets acquired and liabilities assumed in the Sale.
+Therefore, the Company's Consolidated Statements of Net Income and Cash Flows for the three month period ending March 31, 2012, each reflect the operations of the Predecessor.
+The Company's Consolidated Statements of Net Income and Cash Flows for the three month period ending March 31, 2013, and the Consolidated Balance Sheets as of December 31, 2012 and March 31, 2013, each reflect the operations and financial position of the Successor.

 The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States, or GAAP, for interim financial reporting and SEC regulations.
-The interim consolidated financial statements are unaudited, with the exception of the accompanying Consolidated Balance Sheet as of December 31, 2011 which is derived from the audited financial statements for the 2011 fiscal year.
+The interim consolidated financial statements are unaudited, with the exception of the accompanying Consolidated Balance Sheet as of December 31, 2012 which is derived from the audited financial statements for the 2012 fiscal year.
 Although the interim statements are subject to any year-end audit adjustments which may be necessary, in the opinion of management, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation, have been included.
-These consolidated financial statements should be read in conjunction with the Company's 2011 Annual Report on Form 10-K filed with the SEC on March 23, 2012 and amended by Form 10-K/A filed with the SEC on March 27, 2012.
-Results of operations for the Predecessor period ended September 23, 2012 and the Successor period ended September 30, 2012, are not necessarily indicative of results to be expected for the year ending December 31, 2012.
+These consolidated financial statements should be read in conjunction with the Company's 2012 Annual Report on Form 10-K filed with the SEC on March 26, 2013 as amended by Form 10-K/A filed with the SEC on April 9, 2013.